openapistack/openapi-backend/README.md

 api.register('validationFail', validationFailHandler);
 ```

-This handler gets called if any JSON Schemas in either operation parameters (in: path, query, header, cookie) or
+Once registered, this handler gets called if any JSON Schemas in either operation parameters (in: path, query, header,
-requestPayload don't match the request.
+cookie) or requestPayload don't match the request.

 The context object `c` gets a `validation` property with the [validation result](https://github.com/anttiviljami/openapi-backend/blob/master/DOCS.md#validationresult-object).